ateef-khan/website-old2/src/games/steamworks-2017/index.md

 ![Side View Thunderclap](/images/steamworks-2017/side-thunderclap.jpg)

 More practice.
-The pilot needed to get to a point that he could get the gears in record time.
+The driver needed to get to a point that he could retrieve the gears in record time and the pilot needed to be adept in quickly lifting the gears up without losing them.